 How to Claim Tuition Tax Credits

-For example, if you claim $4500 worth of tuition but your owing tax bill is only $1000, you can transfer the remaining $3500 or carry forward to a future tax year.
-Because it is a non-refundable tax credit, you cannot receive that $3500 as a refund.
+For example, if you claim $4,500 worth of tuition but your owing tax bill is only $1,000, you can transfer the remaining $3,500 to an eligible family member or carry it forward to a future tax year.
+You will not receive that $3,500 as a refund, as this is a non-refundable tax credit.

 Calculating the Tax Tuition Credit

-The Tax Tuition Credit is calculated by combining all eligible tuition fees then multiplying the total by the lowest federal tax rate percentage for the current tax.
+The tuition tax credit is calculated by combining all eligible tuition fees then multiplying the total by the lowest federal tax rate percentage for the current tax.
 The federal tax rate percentage depends on your income bracket, which depends on which province you live in and how much income you declare.

 Claiming the Tax Tuition Credit